caarlos0/gophercon-2025/slides.md

 - Most non-technical people don't use or know what SSH is
 - SSH doesn't send the `hostname` as part of the initial handshake
 - _i18n_ and _l10n_: SSH doesn't send `TZ` and `LC*` by default
+- Handshake is a bit slow (see: `ControlPersist`/`man ssh_config`)

-^ non technical people and vibe coders in general might not know what SSH even is its a bit harder to serve, as the hostname is not sent as part of the initial ssh handshake. workarounds include routing based on port and user, so no host-based routing is possible, which makes hosting harder i18n might be a bit more difficult, as SSH doesn't send the required variables yeah, that should be enough for what we plan to do today!
+^ non technical people and vibe coders in general might not know what SSH even is its a bit harder to serve, as the hostname is not sent as part of the initial ssh handshake. workarounds include routing based on port and user, so no host-based routing is possible, which makes hosting harder i18n might be a bit more difficult, as SSH doesn't send the required variables yeah, that should be enough for what we plan to do today! handshake is slow due to what we talked about before, you can circumvent that by using ContolMaster and ControlPersist

 ---